lastcallsoftware/trackeats/docs/design doc.md

 The nutrition information provided is basically what you see in the government-mandated nutrition label for any food product sold in the US, and optionally the item's price.
 Nutrition info is specific to a particular product from a particular brand, so if you buy canned tomatoes made by two different companies, that's two different entries in the list, even if they are otherwise exactly identical.

-We can provide some default data for this list for some "generic" foods like fresh fruit and vegetables, but for the most part it will be up to the user to enter the data for the foods they purchase.
+We can provide some default data for this list for some "raw" foods like fresh fruit and vegetables... maybe meat and cheese... but for the most part it will be up to the user to enter the data for the foods they purchase.

 2. MEALS
 This layer tracks the nutrition information of meals which are composed of INGREDIENTS in the proper proportions, and thus provides composite nutrition information.
 For example, a "PBJ" meal might consist of two servings of whole wheat bread, two servings of chunky peanut butter, and two servings of blueberry preserves; the resultant nutrition for the meal info would be calculated as the sum of the nutrition data for those ingredients.
+If the user entered price data for all the ingredients, we can also show a per-serving cost for the meal, which is very interesting when comparing to restaurant prices.

-The exact composition of any meal is at the discretion of the user, but MUST consist of items listed in the INGREDIENTS list.
+The exact composition of any meal is at the discretion of the user, but it MUST consist of items in the INGREDIENTS list.
 Because that depends on the exact brands and varieties available, there is no "universal" meal recipe, even for simple meals.
-For example, the PBJ recipe would depend on what type and brand of bread, peanut butter, and jam a user purchases.
+For example, the exact PBJ recipe would depend on what type and brand of bread, peanut butter, and jam a user purchases.

 Again, we can provide a few simple meals as examples, but to be accurate the list really has to be entered by the user based on their own ingredient purchases and what meals they actually eat!